Thierry Neuville: 2018

 Just as in 2017, Neuville's season started with a mistake at the season opener in Monte Carlo.
 On the first stage of the rally he lost control of his i20 and got stuck in a ditch, the excursion cost the Belgian four minutes and ruined his chance of a rally win.
 As the rally progressed, he fought his way up the standings and eventually finished fifth.

 Neuville won the 2018 Rally Sweden.

-In Rally Sweden, he was the fifth on the road at the opening day, which meant he had more grips than the drivers who start ahead of him.
+In Rally Sweden, Neuville was the fifth on the road at the opening day, which meant he had more grips than the drivers who start ahead of him.
 That gave him a chance to fight for the victory.
 Eventually, he took his seventh win and first on the snow in the WRC, though he had an electrical glitch with his Hyundai's paddle shift gearchange system in Saturday morning and made a few small mistakes.
 After winning the rally, he led the championship by ten points, ahead of defending world champion, Sébastien Ogier.
 The win meant Neuville became the third non-Nordic driver to win the Swedish Rally.

 The lead of the standings was short-lived, as Ogier won the next rounds in Mexico and Corsica.
 In Mexico, Neuville endured many technical issues with his i20 Coupe and achieved sixth as a result.
 While in Corsica, Ogier extended his lead in the championship further when Neuville finished behind him in third.

 Neuville beat Ogier to the podium in Argentina when he finished second, but the rally was won by Tänak.
 After Tänak's mixed start to the season, the Estonian's win in Argentina meant Tänak had emerged as a title contender along with Neuville and Ogier.